-Spring is coming!
-That means more sunny days and warmer temperatures.
-It also means winter melting and spring showers.
-Ensuring your crawl space is in proper condition is important to help keep water out and maintain your home’s structural integrity.
+Spring is here!
+That means more sun and warmer days.
+It also means melting snow and spring showers.
+Make sure your crawl space is in proper condition to help keep water out and maintain the structural integrity of your home.

-When getting your home ready for spring, be sure to keep these things in mind when checking your crawl space:
+When preparing your home for spring, keep these things in mind when checking your crawl space:

-Properly insulating and conditioning your crawl space can help the floors in your home maintain a consistent temperature.
-If you choose to insulate your crawl space, consider spray foam insulation.
-Spray foam insulation insulates and seals cracks and other penetration points in one application.
-If you choose to completely seal your crawl space (also known as a conditioned crawl space) you could even add storage space to your home’s square footage.
+By properly insulating and conditioning your crawl space, you can help the floors in your home maintain a constant temperature.
+If you decide to insulate your crawl space, consider spray foam insulation.
+Spray foam insulates and seals cracks and any other penetration points in one application.
+If you decide to completely seal your crawl space (also known as a conditioned crawl space) you could add storage space to the square footage of your home.

-Cracks can commonly form on the walls of a crawl space.
-You can help keep water and pests out of your crawl space by sealing these points.
-Installing spray foam can help by insulating and air sealing with one step.
+It is common for cracks to form in the walls of a crawl space.
+You can assist in keeping water and pests out of your crawl space by sealing these points.
+Spray foam can help by insulating and air sealing in one step.

-Moving water away from your foundation will help keep it out of your crawl space.
-By ensuring water properly drains away from your home, it will find its own path away from your crawl space.
-If water pools around your home consider contacting a landscape architect or other professional to address issues with grading around your home.
+Keep water out of your crawl space by moving it away from your foundation.
+By ensuring that water can drain away from your home, it will not enter your crawl space.
+If water pools around your home, consider contacting a professional to address issues with grading around your home.

-Spring showers and winter melting will come soon!
+Spring showers and winter melting are here!
 Now is the time to examine your crawl space.
 Contact our office to schedule a free estimate.
 Have other crawl space or insulation questions?
 Give us a call!